abmu/django-expense-tracker/README.md

 # expense-tracker
-A web application which allows you to track your expenses.
+A Django web application which allows you to track your expenses.